 What tunings work best on the GT?

-The first GT for Kimo was built as a more “sophisticated” or “experienced” sounding tenor, with especially warm resonance and extra sustain to support jazzy fingerstyle numbers even at slow tempos.
-I approached the design by scaling down some great classical guitars to balance a 19″ scale, which by lucky coincidence resulted in a roughly baritone sized body.
+The first GT for Kimo Hussey was built as a jazzy and more “sophisticated” or “experienced” sounding tenor, with especially warm resonance and extra sustain to support smooth fingerstyle numbers even at slow tempos.
+I approached the design by scaling down some great classical guitars to balance a 19″ scale, which by lucky coincidence resulted in a baritone sized body.

-Here’s a helpful way to look at the GT scale that offers clues: a typical guitar scale (roughly 25″) with a capo at the 5th fret becomes 19″.
+Here’s a way to look at the GT scale that offers clues: a typical guitar scale (roughly 25″) with a capo at the 5th fret becomes 19″.
 Studying our capoed guitar’s resulting 19″ scale, we see that:

-Said a different way, 19″ works great for both tenor AND baritone simply by choosing and setting up the right strings.
-Because the differing setups typically involve changes to the nut and saddle you won’t want to switch back and forth every week, but it’s a sweet spot for versatility and exploration.
+A 19″ scale therefore works great for both tenor AND baritone simply by choosing and setting up the right strings.
+Because the differing setups typically involve changes to the nut (and maybe the saddle) you won’t want to switch back and forth every week, but the GT is a sweet spot for versatility and exploration.
 And at least one player I know simply tuned the tenor strings down to baritone and like it fine.
 However, don’t tune baritone strings up to tenor pitches (without checking with me at least); you may break them or stress the top excessively.

-In their explorations players have found that tunings in between tenor and baritone–for example F-Bb-D-G (Bb6)–are also delicious; more smooth/warm/jazzy than tenor C6, but with more clarity and projection than baritone G6, and with the added twist that chord voicings sound intriguingly different because they aren’t on the usual pitches.
-Others go lower than baritone (with G2 the lowest note I’ve seen so far), but I think the lowest notes are more useful on a guitelele, or for cool sounds in the recording studio.
+In their explorations players have also found that tunings in between tenor and baritone–for example F-Bb-D-G (aka Bb6 tuning)–are delicious; more warm and jazzy than tenor C6, but with more clarity and projection than baritone G6, and with the added twist that chord voicings sound intriguingly different because they aren’t on the usual pitches.
+Others go lower than baritone, with G2 the lowest note I’ve seen so far.
+Tunings on ukes are far more flexible than commonly imagined.

 What’s that funny script you use?

 It’s an Elvish script developed by J. R. R. Tolkien, of Lord of the Rings fame.
-As a philologist (and quite a good artist) he developed the languages and scripts in considerable detail.
+As a philologist (and quite a good artist) he developed the languages and scripts in great detail.

 This phrase is a variation on the last line of the ring inscription, saying “and in the music bind (join) them”, which expresses some of my feelings about music, community, and what I hope to contribute with my instruments.
 A generous expert in Tolkien languages helped me with the translation and rendering–thanks Maria!

-Geek note: I should be using classical mode Tengwar to render this Elven sentiment, but the so-called general mode is beautiful and Tolkien himself used it to illustrate the famed “One Ring” inscription for an early edition book cover.
+Geek note: I should arguably be using classical mode Tengwar to render this Elven sentiment, but the so-called general mode is beautiful and Tolkien himself used it to illustrate the famed “One Ring” inscription for an early edition book cover.
 If it’s good enough for Tolkien…